crankies

 homespun storytelling set to music

-Wind and Rain child ballad dating back to 1656.
-I’ve made a fabric crankie, with silhouettes lit from behind using shadow puppets.
+Wind and Rain is a Child Ballad dating back to 1656.
 There are hundreds of versions of this song about two sisters.
-Oh, the dreadful wind and rain.
+Oh, the dreadful wind and rain!
+To tell this story I used a fabric crankie, backlit with shadow puppets.

 I built my crankie frame with encouragement from The CrankieFactory.com.

-Alaska City Folk Arts Camp, a long standing tradition in Anchorage Alaska run by Mary Schallert, a music teacher who single handedly produced many brilliant musicians.
+Alaska City Folk Arts Camp is a long standing tradition in Anchorage, Alaska run by Mary Schallert, a music teacher who single handedly produced many brilliant musicians.
 One year I held a crankie workshop to combine the art classes with the music so the artists had a chance to be on stage for the final performance.

 The Alaska City Folk Arts Crankie Workshop with Sahara